AD-SDL/wei/docs/source/pages/concepts/workcell.rst

 Modules are the individual components that make up a Workcell.
 These can be anything from a robot arm to a camera to a PCR machine.
 Each Module has a number of properties, including a name, a model, an interface, and a configuration.

-The name of a module in the Workcell is also used in the Workflow file to specify which module should take an action for a given step.
+The name of a module in the Workcell is also used in Workflow definitions to specify which module should take an action for a given step.

 Locations
 ==========